Michael Clarke (cricketer): Honours

 Clarke won the Allan Border Medal, considered to be the most prestigious individual prize in Australian cricket, four times, in 2005, 2009 (jointly with Ricky Ponting), 2012 and 2013.
 Only Ponting had won it as many times.
 He was also awarded the Men's Test Player of the Year at the Allan Border Medal ceremony by the CA in 2009, 2012, 2013 and 2014.

 He won the Sir Garfield Sobers Trophy, thereby winning the Cricketer of the Year 2013 and also the Test Cricketer of the Year 2013.
 He was named as a Wisden Cricketer of the Year in 2010 Wisden Cricketers' Almanack.
 He was named Wisden Leading Cricketer in the World for the year 2012 in 2013 Wisden Cricketers' Almanack.
 For his performances in 2012, he was named as captain of the World Test XI and ODI XI by the ICC.
 He was also named in the World Test XI by the ICC in 2013.
-He was also named in the Test XI of the year by Cricinfo for 2012 and 2013.
+He was also named in the Test XI of the year by ESPNcricinfo for 2012 and 2013.

 In June 2020, Clarke was made an Officer of the Order of Australia in the Queen's Birthday Honours, "for distinguished service to cricket as a player at the national and international level, through leadership roles, and to the community."
 Three months later, he was inducted as a Cricket NSW Life Member.